 We tried it: What are the best natural mosquito repellents?

-Mosquitoes are disease vectors, and their bites are no fun, even if they’re “clean.”
-Mosquito protection is a must, and here’s how natural repellents hold up.
-Grove writer, Kristen Bailey, tested out three natural mosquito repellents in her humid Nebraska back yard.
-She’s here to report the results.
+Mosquito protection is a must!
+And we've done the research on how natural repellents hold up.
+Grove writer Kristen Bailey tested out three natural mosquito repellents in her humid Nebraska backyard.
+Here are her findings.

-Female mosquitoes are the blight of the backyard and the bane of many a backwoods camping trip.
-Your protein-rich blood provides the female’s eggs with the nutrients they need to hatch into strong little mosquitolings, roughly half of whom will grow into big girls who will lay eggs of their own that need your blood to thrive.
+Female mosquitoes are the blight of the backyard and the bane of many-a-backwoods camping trip.
+Your protein-rich blood provides the female’s eggs with the nutrients they need to hatch into strong little mosquito-lings, roughly half of whom lay eggs of their own and seek out your blood to thrive.

 Fun fact: Male mosquitoes only drink plant nectar and do not bite for blood.